Microbiological research example

 Organoleptic examination

 In addition to microbiological testing, our products are tested for taste, color and odor.
-This is done after production and at the end of the shelf life.
+This is done after production and at the end of the .
 These tests provide insight into whether the products have the right quality requirements and continue to do so.
 In case of deviation, we try to find out the cause.
 This is done in case of repeated deviation of the counter samples.
 Based on the cause, measures can be taken for improvement:

 • Adjusting recipe;

-• Adaptation of /resources;
+• Adaptation of raw materials/resources;

 • Adjustment of production process.